-As a baseline, a super-automatic machine is going to be more expensive than a semi-automatic machine.
+As a baseline, a super-automatic machine will be more expensive than a semi-automatic machine.
 Machines with more fully-automatic capabilities generally fall somewhere in the middle.

-However, you may have to purchase certain accessories, such as a grinder to go with you machine, especially semi-automatics.
+However, you may have to purchase certain accessories, such as a grinder, to go with your machine, especially semi-automatics.
 So, keep that in mind before you buy.

 We personally recommend getting a semi-automatic machine if you have a taste for the nuances in your espresso.
 They give you the greatest amount of control over your brew.